Applied Research and Innovation Project

 Strengthening applied research capability

-Our programs empower Victorian TAFE staff with the skills to lead and deliver high-impact applied research.
+Our program empowers Victorian TAFE staff with the skills to lead and deliver high-impact applied research that supports industry innovation, workforce development and community outcomes.

 2026 initiatives include: